 Known as Scotland’s golf coast, East Lothian is just a few miles from Edinburgh.
 Home to 22 golf courses and 30 miles of stunning coastline it is one of Scotland’s finest golfing destinations.
-Below are our top picks for golf in East Lothian.
+There are also a number of top courses on the outskirts of Edinburgh ideal if staying in the city.
+Below are our top picks for golf in Edinburgh & East Lothian.

 Archerfield Golf, East Lothian

-The Dirleton has a more traditional links feel to it.
+A more traditional links.
 Rolling dunes, gorse bushes, and billiard table like greens that host a number of subtle run offs for miscalculated shots.
 The course can vary in length from 5’500 yds to just under 7’000 yds depending on what tees you wish to play off.
+With over 60 sand traps players also need to be pretty accurate during a round here.
+From the 3rd you can spot the atmospheric ruins of Dirleton Castle looming in the distance.
 Dirleton has hosted top European professional golf.
 For example, The Ladies Scottish Open, Scottish Senior Open and The Paul Lawrie Matchplay.

 Craigielaw Golf Club